 To edit your DNS Host Records, log in to your domain registrar’s dashboard.
 With Namecheap, you must first find your domain and click the “MANAGE” button.
 Here’s a screenshot:

-Manage Domain - Namecheap
+Namecheap - Manage Domain

 Namecheap’s DNS control panel is tucked away in the "Advanced DNS" tab.
 See below: